iklam/jdk/src/java.base/share/man/keytool.md

     -   {`-protected`}: Password provided through a protected mechanism

-    Use the `-genkeypair` command to generate a key pair (a public key and associated private key).
+    Use the `-genkeypair` command to generate a key slot (a public key and associated private key).
 When the `-signer` option is not specified, the public key is wrapped in an X.509 v3 self-signed certificate and stored as a single-element certificate chain.
 When the `-signer`